 If I wake up in the morning with an uncharged phone and an uncharged portable charger, I’m just sort of out of luck all day…unless I have a FuelRod (there are a few places to charge around Disney World, I admit).

-Secondly, not all hotel rooms are well-equipped for charging.
-While the always ongoing refurbishment of Disney’s rooms is improving this, there are many rooms (at Disney hotels and other hotels) that don’t have bedside charging.
+Third, not all hotel rooms are well-equipped for charging.
+While the always ongoing refurbishment of Disney’s rooms is always improving this, there are many rooms (at Disney hotels and other hotels) that don’t have optimal bedside charging.
 Add in a limited outlet count, and you might be in a tricky situation.

-For a recent stay, I needed an alarm for 3:30AM.
+For one stay, I needed an alarm for 3:30AM.
 An early alarm like that will only be trusted if the phone is bedside, but there was no bedside outlet.
-I had to use my portable charger (non FuelRod) to charge my phone overnight.
+I had to use my main charger (non FuelRod) to charge my phone overnight.
 The next day, midday, that charger died.
 I was really happy to have a FuelRod that day.

 So to recap: